Specification Engineering

 brief.md # Problem framing and key decisions

-spec.md # Structured requirements and acceptance criteria
+spec.md # Structured requirements, research evidence, judgment points, acceptance criteria

-plan.todo.md # Ordered implementation checklist
+plan.todo.md # Research/plan gate plus ordered implementation checklist

 status.json # Machine-readable lane and progress state